Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 A card that offers a 0% introductory interest rate for balance transfers can cost less than a consolidation personal loan.
 Your credit score should improve as your credit utilization ratio (i.e., the total credit you are currently using divided by the total credit available to you) falls below 30%.

-There are two other ways to use credit cards to build credit.
-The first is to keep old card accounts open, as FICO looks favorably on long-lived accounts.
-Second, refrain from opening new accounts too frequently, no more than once every six months.
-These two tactics are only minor contributors to your credit score but are nonetheless helpful.
+There are a couple of other ways to use credit cards to enhance your credit.
+First, keep old card accounts open because FICO views long-standing accounts positively.
+Second, avoid opening new accounts too frequently, ideally no more than every six months.
+While these tactics are minor contributors to your credit score, they can still be beneficial.

 Credit Cards That Don’t Do a Hard Pull Are Easy To Get